ncoghlan/misc/notes/python3/questions_and_answers.rst

 frame for *that* change is a lot longer than the five years that was projected for changing the default choice of Python version for green field projects.

+We're also happy enough if an application that *embeds* Python continues to embed Python 2.7 rather than switching to embedding Python 3 - many embedding use cases are primarily about using Python's basic procedural programming support to manipulate the application data model, and those kinds of operation haven't seen substantial changes in the Python 3 upgrade (in these cases, the most significant change would likely be the one to make true division on integers return a floating point result).

 Several of the actions taken by the core development team have actually been deliberately designed to keep conservative users *away* from Python 3 as a